Lewis-Barton/south-wales-fitness/README.md

 #### **Colours**

 After doing some initial research and coming across the article written by MyPTWebsite (links to full article and accreditation in the credits section at the bottom).
 I have decided to go with blue for the sections of colour, this is because research has show that this will increase focus and concentration which is what the gym is trying to reflect, it also gives the users a sense of trustworthiness for the website and brand.
-Alongside these colours I will be using a subtle black and white theme with good whitespacing to minimalise colour clashing when possible.
+Alongside these colours I will be using a subtle black and white theme with good whitespace to minimize colour clashing when possible.

 #### **Styling**